JavaScript: Functions with a variable number of parameters

 Math.max([value1[, value2[, ...]]])

-The way it is written means this function accepts any number of parameters (even none).
-The optional parameters are specified by square brackets [ ], and so are the optional parameters with default values.
-The ability to pass any number of parameters is encoded with [, ...].
+This notation means that this function accepts any number of parameters as input (and can even be called without them).
+The optionality of the passed parameters is described by the brackets [ ], exactly the same way optional parameters with default values are described.
+The ability to pass any number of parameters is encoded in this part [, ...].

 If you've reached a deadlock it's time to ask your question in the «Discussions».
 How ask a question correctly: